Onboarding Home Assistant: Solving Smart Switch Issues

 Introduction

-In this part, we would create a CI/CD process using AWS tools.
+In this part, we will create a CI/CD process using AWS tools.
 There are a few AWS services for that:

 Is Java enum underused?